Search

 Bava Batra 14

-Can one write a scroll with Torah, Neviim and Ketuvim together?
-How many lines does one leave at the end of a book?
-Can one start a book at the beginning of a section of parchment?
+Can one write a scroll with Torah, Neviim, and Ketuvim together?
+Should one start a book at the beginning of a section of parchment?
 What is the ideal size for a Torah scroll to be?
-How does that size work together with the opinion that there was a sefer Torah that sat in the Aron in the Beit Hamikdash?
-There is a debate regarding the size of the aron and whether or not there was a Torah inside or adjacent to the aron.
-The gemara then discusses the order of the books of Tanach, which has several differences from the order in the Tanachim that we use today.
+How does that size fit with the opinion that a sefer Torah was in the Ark of the Covenant?
+There is a debate regarding the size of the Ark and whether or not there was a Torah inside or adjacent to the Ark.
+Where were the broken tablets placed?
+What is the order of the books of Tanach?
+There are several differences between the order described in the Gemara and the order in the Tanach that we use today.

 And if he wishes to cut the scroll, he may cut it.
 The Gemara is surprised at this: What is the tanna saying?
 Why is mention made here of cutting the scroll?
 The Gemara answers: This is what the tanna is saying: He arranges the text so that if he finishes a book at the bottom of one column, he begins the next book at the top of the next column without leaving any empty space, so that if he wishes to cut the scroll, he may cut it.
 If he does not begin the next book at the top of the next column, he will not be able to cut the scroll, because it is not fitting for a scroll to begin with an empty space.